 Incidents are defined as a failure of a regulated product, work or operation that caused damage or injury.
 Incidents involving work or equipment regulated by the Safety Standards Act are required to be reported to the appropriate provincial safety manager.
 BCSA investigates many of these incidents to gain an understanding of safety hazards in BC and what actions can be taken to mitigate them.

-Incidents for the previous year, along with full details of our methodology, analysis and trends, are provided in BCSA's State of Safety Reports (2016 State of Safety to be released mid-May).
+Incidents for the previous year, along with full details of our methodology, analysis and trends, are provided in BCSA's State of Safety Reports.
 You can also view a basic summary of incidents reported to BCSA in 2016 below.

 |2016||Incidents - All Technologies|